vippsas/vipps-ecom-api/vipps-ecom-api.md

 - Payment rejected
 - Payment timed out

-Vipps makes _one_ attempt at a callback, and can not guarantee that it succeeds, as it depends on network, firewalls and other factors that Vipps can not control.
+Vipps makes _one_ attempt at a callback, and cannot guarantee that it succeeds, as it depends on network, firewalls and other factors that Vipps cannot control.

 If the communication is broken during the process for some reason, and Vipps is not able to execute callback to the merchant's server, the callback will